Ojibwe writing systems: Evans system

 James Evans, a missionary from Kingston upon Hull, UK, had prepared the "Speller and Interpreter in English and Indian" in 1837, but was unable to get its printing sanctioned by the British and Foreign Bible Society.
 Evans continued to use his Ojibwe writing system in his work in Ontario.
 However, his students appear to have had conceptual difficulties working with the same alphabet for two different languages with very different sounds.
 Furthermore, the structure of the Ojibwe language made most words quite long when spelled with Latin letters, and Evans himself found this approach awkward.
 His book also noted differences in the Ojibwe dialectal field.
 The "default" dialect was the Ojibwemowin spoken at Rice Lake, Ontario (marked as "RL").
 The other two were Credit, Ontario, (marked as "C") and areas to the west (marked as "W").

 The Evans system recognized short and long vowels but did not distinguish between lenis and fortis consonants.
-Another distinct character of was the use of e and o to serve as both a consonant and vowel.
+Another distinct character was the use of e and o to serve as both a consonant and vowel.
 As a vowel, it served as //i// and //o//, but as a consonant, it served as //j// and //w//.
 Evans distinguished long vowels from short vowels by doubling the short vowel value.
 He also used three diacritics to aid the reader in pronunciation.
 He used a macron (¯) over a vowel or vowels to represent nasals (/Ṽ/) and diaereses (¨) over the vowel to indicate a glottal stop (//ʔ//); if the glottal stop was final, he duplicated the vowel and put a circumflex (ˆ) over the duplicated vowel.
 "Gladness," for example, was written as buubenandumooen (baapinendamowin in the Fiero system).

 Evans eventually abandoned his Ojibwe writing system and formulated what would eventually become the Canadian Aboriginal syllabics.
 His Ojibwe syllabics parsing order was based on his Romanized Ojibwe.